La Herradura & Almuñécar Beaches – Almuñécar Playas

 Caletilla Beach (Playa Caletilla)

 A wonderful bay next to the east of Penones Santo.
 It is nice for snorkeling.
 This is a south-facing beach with semi-coarse sand.
-It is really just an extension of Puerta del Mar beach.
+It is just an extension of Puerta del Mar beach.

 Puerta del Mar Beach (Playa Puerta del Mar)